BIDMCDigitalPsychiatry/LAMP-cortex/README.md

-# Python analysis pipeline for the LAMP Platform.
+# Cortex data analysis pipeline for the LAMP Platform.

 ## Overview